 Important tax repayment dates

-- 30 September: last day to request or extend a special tax payment extension from the Tax and Customs Administration.
+- 31 March: this was the last day to request or extend a special tax payment extension from the Tax and Customs Administration.

 - 1 October: start repaying your tax debt.
 You have 60 months to do this.

 - 31 October: pay the first instalment of the repayment arrangement before this date.